tjingboem/CS7_Manual/doc/docs/orc-data-types.md

 ## Implicit Types

-Data types in Csound 6 and earlier were declared using abbreviations.
-These abbreviations were integrated in variables names.
-(Local variables have their scope in one instrument.
-Global variables can be accessed and altered in any instrument or in the global space.)
+Data types in Csound 6 and earlier were declared one of the characters *i, k, a, S, w* as first character of the variable name.
+This applied for local variables which are only valid in the scope of an instrument.
+For global variables these type specifiers were prefixed by the *g* character.

 | Local | Global | Data type | Updated at | Examples
 | ------ | --------- | --------- | ---------- | ------- |